-To the ancients, the winds had divine powers and on the frieze of each side below the conical rooftop there is a sculpted figure of the wind deity ruling the compass point to which it faces.
+To the ancients, the winds had divine powers and on the frieze of each side below the conical rooftop there is a sculpted figure of one of the Anemoi or a wind deity ruling the compass point to which it faces.

 The term Horologion also acknowledges the other features of the tower that Andronicos incorporated: sundials and a complicated internal water clock with a supply from the Acropolis above.

 |North||Boreas||Man wearing a heavy cloak, blowing through a twisted shell|